-The iXplore Biotechnology Education and Resource Program (Bio-Tech Ed) provides educators with professional development and training in biotechnology and the resources needed to implement 21st century genetics curricula — Teaching the Genome Generation (TtGG) and Maine Barcode of Life (MBOL).
+The iXplore Biotechnology Education and Resource Program (Bio-Tech Ed) provides educators with professional development and training in biotechnology and bioinformatics and the resources needed to implement 21st century genetics curricula — Maine Barcode of Life , Decoding Our Pets, Forensic Mysteries, and Teaching the Genome Generation (TtGG).